 About the Author

-Jim is the senior technical lead for Toxic Gas Monitoring Systems (TGMS) with 50 years of experience.
-He determines TGMS “user requirements”- evaluates, recommends, selects and applies the best gas detection technologies available – based upon each user’s gas targets.
-Jim also provides guidance on harmonizing and utilizing both applicable codes and best practices, selecting ideal sensor locations and developing functional “cause & effect” (CE) gas safety matrices.
-For more information please contact Jim at jblais@Hallam-ICS.com or through our Help Desk.
+Jim is a retired senior technical lead for Toxic Gas Monitoring Systems (TGMS) with 50 years of experience.
+During his career he determined TGMS “user requirements”- evaluated, recommended, selected and applied the best gas detection technologies available–based upon each user’s gas targets.
+Jim also provided guidance on harmonizing and utilizing both applicable codes and best practices, selecting ideal sensor locations and developing functional “cause & effect” (CE) gas safety matrices.

 Read My Hallam Story